 Dave Robertson is the co-founder of Brothers in Arms working as General Manager until 2010, when he transitioned to a full time Olympic class sailing coach.
 He has coached at over 10 World Championships and worked with athletes who have become World and Olympic champions.
 Dave remained involved with BIA as a board member, and has recently returned to the staff team as the General Manager.
 Dave has a passion for performance, planning and human development.
-Dave is married to Jo and has two young boys Beau and Jack.
+Dave is married to Jo and has three young boys Beau, Jack and Danny.

 I’m Hanna.
 Although my roots grow deep in the Texas Hill Country, I’m a home/friend/family collector and love having backyards in Washington, DC, Sydney and now Mt Eden, Auckland with my Kiwi husband.
 I love big families (oldest of 6!), beautiful spaces, solving problems, good coffee, and straight-shooters.
 I believe that summer should last all year, leopard print is a neutral, little things matter, friendship is the best kind of wealth and the world is seriously tiny.
 If I don’t pick up my phone, you’ll probably find me in my local hot yoga studio or buried in a book in a corner booth at Rad Café.